jonlpersson/ed-latimore/site/_posts/2020-10-06-review-of-the-wim-hof-breathing-method.md

 Sound outlandish?
 Keep reading.

-{% include widgets/toc.html heading="Table of contents" list-items="Who is Wim Hof, The science, How to do it, The video course, Personal changes and benefits, Conclusion" list-ids="who-is-wim-hof, the-science-behind-the-method, full-body-breathing-power, the-wim-hof-method-online-course&ndash;app, personal-changes&ndash;benefits, conclusion" %}

 ## Who is Wim Hof?

 I first learned about Wim Hof from a friend of mine.